Florida lifts Zika transmission zone in parts of Miami Beach

 TAMPA, Fla.
-Florida officials removed part of Miami Beach from an active Zika transmission zone on Tuesday, saying more than 45 days had passed since the last local case of the mosquito-borne virus that has been linked to microcephaly, a rare birth defect.
+(Reuters) - - Florida officials removed part of Miami Beach from an active Zika transmission zone on Tuesday, saying more than 45 days had passed since the last local case of the mosquito-borne virus that has been linked to microcephaly, a rare birth defect.

 Popular areas in the southern part of the seaside tourist destination, however, remain in a designated zone of active Zika transmission.